Avira: Other products

-Avira Prime is compatible with Windows, OSX, iOS, and Android operating systems and related devices and is available to consumers in 5- and 25-device editions, dubbed "Avira Prime" and "Avira Prime Unlimited" respectively.
+Avira Prime is compatible with Windows, macOS, iOS, and Android operating systems and related devices and is available to consumers in 5- and 25-device editions, dubbed "Avira Prime" and "Avira Prime Unlimited" respectively.

 Subscriptions are in 30-day and 1-year increments.

 Discontinued platforms

 Avira formerly offered free antivirus software for Unix and Linux.
-That was discontinued in 2013, although updates were supplied until June 2016.
+It was discontinued in 2013, although updates were supplied until June 2016.

 Security vulnerabilities

 In 2005, Avira was hit by ACE archive buffer overflow vulnerability.
 A remote attacker could have exploited this vulnerability by crafting an ACE archive and delivering it via a malicious web page or e-mail.
 A buffer overflow could occur when Avira scanned the malicious archive.
 That would have allowed the attacker to execute arbitrary code on the affected system.

 In 2010, Avira Management Console was hit by the use-after-free remote code execution vulnerability.
 The vulnerability allowed remote attackers to execute arbitrary code on vulnerable installations of Avira Management Console.
 Authentication was not required to exploit the vulnerability.

 In 2013, Avira engines were hit by a 0-day vulnerability that allowed attackers to get access to a customer's PC.
 The bug was found in the avipbb.sys driver file and allowed privilege escalation.